Target’s Targets: Big Brands Demand Greater Supplier Efficiency

-If any organization understands the critical nature of an efficient supply chain, it’s big-box retailer Target.
+If any organization understands the critical nature of an optimized supply chain with high supplier efficiency, it's big-box retailer Target.

 The company's ill-fated expansion into Canada is considered a cautionary tale in the retail sector, proving that even established brands can come unstuck if operations aren't efficient.
 With this episode very much in mind, it's no surprise to see Target among a host of major retailers tightening the screws on suppliers.

 Tough new standards will go into place at the end of this month, with suppliers facing fines of up to $10,000 if they slip up.
 It's a princely sum, but that's the price you pay for supplying the major names in retail.

 The bottom line for brands like Target, Best Buy, Walmart, and many more who are examining their suppliers, is that a missed deadline means a disappointed customer.

 So what can we learn from the example of big box retailers and their increasing focus on supply chain efficiency?

 Setting Standards to Increase Supplier Efficiency

 One of our most popular articles in recent years has been 8 Ways to Eliminate Waste From Your Supply Chain.
 It's not so surprising that this one would bubble up to the top.
 Any time the call comes to reduce costs, inefficiency is one of the first places that most managers look.

 With that in mind, here are some areas in which increased supply chain efficiency can drive competitive advantage: